delta6626/365-days-of-code/README.md

 - Day 217 ✅: Started building the component that displays the profile recommendations returned by the algorithm
 - Day 218 ✅: Updated the backend function for suggested profiles to include the user id
 - Day 219 ✅: Continued building the component that displays fetched user recommendations - about halfway done
+- Day 220 ✅: Continued working on the recommended profiles component, improved the UI with new button variants and layout updates, still not finished

 ## 📌 Notes